landonturner/lturner.net/source/blog/creating-a-blog.md

 under my own domain name.
 Each blog post will be a standard markdown file.
 I need to be able to have a resonably quick feedback loop to see my changes reflected in a browser during development and authoring.
-This post will detail how to setup a such an environment, deploy it to Netlify, and allow comments with disqus.
+This post will detail how to setup a such an environment and deploy it to Netlify.

 Each individual post in the blog we will make will be a simple [Markdown](https://en.wikipedia.org/wiki/Markdown) file that gets translated